For first time in 19 years, Montgomery County schools set to reopen without police

 Montgomery started assigning officers to high schools in 2002, using a federal grant for school security that was introduced after the 1999 mass shooting at Columbine High School in Colorado.
-The number of school resource officers ebbed and flowed based on budget changes, but stood at 25 in early 2020, with a program cost of around $3 million.
+The number of school resource officers ebbed and flowed based on budget changes, but stood at 25 in early 2020, with a program cost of about $3 million.

-Early last year, Montgomery activists pushed back on a proposal to expand the program, citing data showing that Black, Latino and disabled students were disproportionately arrested and disciplined by police in schools.
+Early last year, Montgomery activists pushed back on a proposal to expand the program, citing data showing that Black and Latino students and students with disabilities were disproportionately arrested and disciplined by police in schools.
 Following nationwide protests against police misconduct and racial profiling, Montgomery became one of several counties in the D.C. region to pull police from public schools.
-The city of Alexandria ended its school resource officer program in May; Arlington followed suit in June.
+Alexandria ended its school resource officer program in May; Arlington followed suit in June.

 In Montgomery, the decision by County Executive Marc Elrich (D) to remove officers from school hallways was celebrated as a victory by activists and liberal lawmakers, though debate quickly ensued over how officials would ensure the safety of students without having officers on campus, and how to fulfill other demands from students, such as expanded mental health resources.